ARM-software/psa-firmware-update-spec/rfc/state-model.rst

     This explicitly identifies a component as being part of the current update process.
 This enables the specification of the behavior of the simultaneous update of multiple firmware components.

 Note
-    As the transition to WRITING uses an explicit ``start`` operation, the process of cleaning the *second* could be made implicit as part of this operation, instead of using a separate ``erase`` operation.
+    As the transition to WRITING uses an explicit ``start`` operation, the process of cleaning the *second* could be made implicit as part of this operation, instead of using a separate ``clean`` operation.

-    However, the provision of support for breaking up long-running operations is simpler if the potentially very slow ``erase`` activity is separated from the ``start`` activity.
+    However, the provision of support for breaking up long-running operations is simpler if the potentially very slow ``clean`` activity is separated from the ``start`` activity.

 Abandon and clean up an update operation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In v0.7, the ``abort`` operation was used to abandon an update process and return the system to a state where a new update could be attempted.
 One aspect of this operation is to clear the storage location of a partial or failed update image.

-However, there are several situations in the v0.7 state model where erasing of the storage has to occur as an implicit effect of another operation, such as ``write``.
+However, there are several situations in the v0.7 state model where clean of the storage has to occur as an implicit effect of another operation, such as ``write``.

-For v1.0, we make the clearing of the storage always the result of an explicit ``erase`` operation, and we include the other aspects of the v0.7 ``abort`` operation.
-From any state except an active or rejected TRIAL, the ``erase`` operation will return to the READY state.
+For v1.0, we make the clearing of the storage always the result of an explicit ``clean`` operation, and we include the other aspects of the v0.7 ``abort`` operation.
+From any state except an active or rejected TRIAL, the ``clean`` operation will return to the READY state.
 A new update process cannot be started, until the firmware store is in a READY state.

 Rationale
-    The provision of support for breaking up long-running operations is simpler if the potentially very slow ``erase`` activity is separated from other operations.
+    The provision of support for breaking up long-running operations is simpler if the potentially very slow ``clean`` activity is separated from other operations.

 -----